telerik/ajax-docs/sharepoint/2010/radeditor-web-part/migration-and-upgrade/migrating-default-rich-text-editor-web-parts.md

 1. Paste to copied content inside the RadEditor Web Part and save it

-1. Repeat steps b-e for all rich-text editor Web Parts on the page
+1. Repeat steps 2-5 for all rich-text editor Web Parts on the page